 Students who are 25 and older, students who do not have ACT or SAT scores, or students who haven't met the exemption requirements must complete the Accuplacer Placement Exam.
 All students who plan to take an English or math course must submit appropriate and current assessment scores prior to enrollment.

 Accuplacer is a computerized adaptive placement testing system that measures skills in math, reading, and English.
 Because the exam is adaptive, there is no fixed set of testing questions.
 Each test is made up of a unique collection of items pulled from a database pool.
 With no time limit, typically students will spend about an hour to complete the exam.
 Even though the placement exam is computerized, computer skills are not necessary.
 Accuplacer is user friendly and is designed for individuals with little or no computer experience.
+For placement purposes, AccuPlacer scores have an expiration date of two years.

 Exemptions to the placement testing policy are as follows: